HELIOS: Hierarchical Exploration for Language-Grounded Interaction in Open Scenes: Appendix

 \section{Appendix}

-We provide implementation details of our method including our hyper-parameter choices (\Cref{sec: implementation details}), compute details (\Cref{ssec: compute resources}), an additional ablation using ground truth semantics (\Cref{ssec: gt sem}) and details including licenses of existing assets we use in this work (\Cref{sec: existing assets}).
+We provide implementation details of our method including our hyper-parameter choices (\Cref{sec: implementation details}), compute details (\Cref{ssec: compute resources}), additional ablations using ground truth semantics (\Cref{ssec: gt sem}) and on the choice of assumption when calculating the information gain (\Cref{sec: ablation ig}), a sensitivity analysis of our hyper-parameters (\Cref{sec: sensitivity}), more detailed failure analysis (\Cref{sec: failure analysis}) and details including licenses of existing assets we use in this work (\Cref{sec: existing assets}).